 A lot to be said of such a simple symbol, right?

 I am using this blog...

-as a way to provide a basic education in the theories of acupuncture.
+to provide a basic education in the theories of acupuncture.
 I feel that the more one understands about acupuncture and how it works, the better connection they have to their treatments and the better their response.
-If you have any questions or would like more detail on a subject please leave a comment!
+I also would like to use this space to give my professional opinion on some hot (and confusing) topics, offer advice in the grey areas of medicine, and answer some of my most frequently asked questions.
+If you have any questions or would like more detail on a subject please leave a comment or message me directly.